They offer different flash templates with latest features.

 You'll also want to make sure that the release you're upgrading to is right for you.
 Every release comes with a different kernel.
 This means that it handles hardware differently.
 For instance, you may find out that a graphic card or a wireless adapter which currently works fine for you under Linux Mint, isn't recognized by the newer version of Linux Mint you're planning to upgrade to.
 In some cases, this could mean that upgrading to this release is the wrong decision, maybe you're better off skipping that particular release?
 There's only one way to know: you need to try it.

-Linux Mint comes as a liveCD.
+Linux Mint comes as a liveDVD.
 Thanks to this, you can try the newer release on your computer and see if your hardware is recognized before proceeding to the upgrade.

 To be safe:

-1. Make a full backup of your data on an external device (USB stick or CD/DVD)
+1. Make a full backup of your data on an external device (USB stick or DVD)

-2. Download and burn the liveCD of the newer release, and check that your hardware is fully functional with it.
+2. Download and burn the liveDVD of the newer release, and check that your hardware is fully functional with it.

 C. The different ways of upgrading